 Click Relaunch to apply any update, if available.
 The browser by default saves your opened tabs and windows and reopens them upon restart.

 If you receive Component not updated error for Chrome, then you can use the Chrome Components page to check Chrome components individually and update them to avoid frequent instances of crashes.

 Chrome Components Page

-Having highlighted that, you must have noticed the browser at times crashes frequently even after updating.
+Having highlighted that, you must have noticed the browser at times frequently crashes even after updating.
 Why?
-Certain Chrome components responsible for the frequent crashes cannot be individually checked and updated.
+Certain Chrome components responsible for frequent crashes cannot be individually checked and updated.
 Luckily, Chrome has come up with a solution.
 All Chrome components can now be displayed on a single screen.

-The latest Chrome Canary and Dev builds of the web browser ship with the new chrome://components page that you can load in Chrome to retrieve information about available components.
+The latest Chrome web browser ship with the new chrome://components page that you can load in Chrome to retrieve information about available components.